What happens when two companies have identified the same target audience and have access to the same demographic and

 5 Ways Technographics Improve Sales Prospecting

-If you’re still not sold on the power of technographics, here are five ways technographic data will change your business for the better.
+If you’re still not sold, here are five ways this data will change your business for the better.

 We’ve already covered this, but it’s worth mentioning again—understanding what technologies a company uses and how they use them provides a world of insight.
 Using this information, sales reps can further tailor their sales pitches and have more informed conversations with prospects.

 2. More Targeted Prospecting

 If you’ve read any of our previous blog posts—you know we’re big on buyer personas.
 Think about it, if you don’t thoroughly understand your best buyers, how will you target new, qualified prospects?

 The good news is, technographics can drastically improve your buyer personas.
 Take this example—Say your target market is made up of e-commerce companies who receive a lot of web traffic.
 While that’s a good start, technographic data can take it a step further.